jayesh-suthar13/pizza_sales_Analysis/README.md

 The dataset was sourced from a simulated sales database.
 SQL queries were used to:
 - Validate total orders, revenue, and pizza sold
 - Cross-check category-wise and size-wise pizza sales
-- Generate summary tables used in Power BI

 Key SQL commands (with outputs) are included in a separate document:
-📄 `SQL_Validation_Report.pdf`

 This ensures the Power BI visuals align with raw query results and confirms the accuracy of insights.

-## Demo Video

-An interactive walkthrough video has been added to demonstrate:
-- Dashboard features
-- Filter and slicer use
-- Key takeaways